 Substitutions & Variations

-- Swap Earl Grey for chamomile for a milder tea flavor.
+- Swap Earl Grey for chamomile if you want it less floral

-- Gluten-free graham crackers work just as well.
+- Gluten-free graham crackers work great for the crust

 Make Ahead Tips

-Heat ½ cup whole milk in a small saucepan until hot but not boiling.
-Add 3 Earl Grey tea bags and steep for 10 minutes.
-Remove tea bags and let the milk cool completely.
+Heat ½ cup whole milk in a small saucepan until steaming, not boiling.
+Add 3 Earl Grey tea bags, steep for 10 minutes, then remove tea bags and let milk cool completely.

-In a bowl, mix 1½ cups graham cracker crumbs, 6 tbsp melted unsalted butter, and 3 tbsp sugar.
-Press mixture into the bottom of a 9” springform pan lined with parchment.
-Chill crust while you make the filling.
+In a bowl, mix 1½ cups graham cracker crumbs, 6 tbsp melted butter, and 3 tbsp sugar until it looks like wet sand.
+Press the mixture firmly into the bottom of a 9-inch springform pan lined with parchment paper.
+Chill while you prepare the filling.

-In a large bowl, beat 3 blocks softened cream cheese until smooth.
-Add ¾ cup sugar and mix well.
-Beat in 1 cup sour cream, ½ cup heavy cream, and the cooled Earl Grey milk.
-Then add 2 eggs one at a time, mixing gently.
+In a large bowl, beat 3 blocks softened cream cheese until smooth and fluffy.
+Add ¾ cup sugar and beat until fully combined.
+Mix in 1 cup sour cream, ½ cup heavy cream, and the cooled Earl Grey milk.
+Add 2 eggs, one at a time, mixing gently between each addition.
+Do not overmix.

-Pour the batter into the crust.
-Tap the pan gently to release air bubbles.
-Place the springform pan in a water bath and bake at 325°F for 50 minutes.
-Center should be slightly jiggly.
-Let cool in the oven with door cracked.
+Pour the batter into the prepared crust.
+Tap the pan gently on the counter to release any air bubbles.
+Place the pan in a baking tray filled with hot water (water bath), and bake at 325°F (160°C) for 50 minutes.
+The edges should be set, and the center slightly jiggly.
+Turn off the oven, crack the door, and let it cool inside for 1 hour.

-In a saucepan, combine 1½ cups mulberries, 2 tbsp sugar, and 2 tsp lemon juice.
-Cook over medium heat until bubbling and soft.
-Stir in 1 tsp cornstarch mixed with 1 tbsp water.
-Simmer until thickened.
-Cool completely.
+In a small saucepan, combine 1½ cups mulberries, 2 tbsp sugar, and 2 tsp lemon juice.
+Cook over medium heat until soft and bubbling, about 5–7 minutes.
+Stir in 1 tsp cornstarch mixed with 1 tbsp water and simmer 1–2 minutes until thickened.
+Let cool completely.

-Once the cheesecake has cooled to room temp, chill it in the fridge for at least 4 hours (overnight is best).
-Before serving, spoon cooled mulberry sauce on top.
+Once the cheesecake has cooled to room temperature, refrigerate it for at least 4 hours or overnight for best texture.
+Just before serving, spoon the cooled mulberry sauce on top.

 - Calories: ~430